RF-Nelson/splish/README.md

 Seeds are generated from the `db/seeds.rb` file.
 I utilized the [faker](https://github.com/stympy/faker) gem to generate [Hipster Ipsum](http://hipsum.co/)-based data seeds.
 Seeding creates 50 guests, 50 events, and 300 RSVPs between the guests and events.

 If you're having a good day, then all you'll have to do after that is type `rails s` to start the Rails server, and point your local browser to `localhost:3000`, the default local Rails server address, and try your best to not weep at the beauty.

+The beginnings of a testing framework are in place with the help of [RSpec](https://github.com/rspec/rspec) and [Capybara](https://github.com/jnicklas/capybara).
+Currently only unit tests for the Guest and Event models are fully in place, and the beginnings of user auth and event creation integration tests have been created, but need to be updated and expanded.

 ##iOS App
 The iOS app right now serves as an event viewer, since I have not yet integrated the Rails auth into it yet.
 The app is written in Swift and utilizes the [AlamoFire](https://github.com/Alamofire/Alamofire) CocoaPod to make asynchronous GET requests from the Rails API, the parsing of which is handled mostly by [SwiftyJSON](https://github.com/SwiftyJSON/SwiftyJSON).